tembo-io/website/landing/src/content/blog/2024-03-06-postgres-14-and-16/index.md

 If you want a programmatic means to find which extensions are supported on which Postgres versions, or other metadata about extensions, you can query the [Trunk API](https://registry.pgtrunk.io/swagger-ui/#/).

-## Try it out and Join the Herd
+## Join the Herd

-We invite you to explore the new features and improvements of Tembo Cloud with Postgres 14 and 16.
-[Sign up](https://cloud.tembo.io) to try it for free, with no credit card required.
+[Sign up](https://cloud.tembo.io) to use Tembo Cloud for free, with no credit card required.

 Your feedback is crucial as we continue to enhance our service.
-Join our [Slack community](https://join.slack.com/t/tembocommunity/shared_invite/zt-277pu7chi-NHtvHWvLhHwyK0Y5Y6vTPw) and be part of the conversation shaping the future of data management.
+Join our [Slack community](https://join.slack.com/t/tembocommunity/shared_invite/zt-277pu7chi-NHtvHWvLhHwyK0Y5Y6vTPw) to be part of the conversation.

 Stay tuned for more updates, and happy coding!